The Washington State University Pullman Catalog

 SOIL SCIENCE: Professor, M. Flury; Associate Professors, S. Culman, T. S. Sullivan; Assistant Professors, J. Antonangelo, D. Griffin, G. LaHue, H. Neely; Teaching Associate Professor, C. Perillo; Teaching Assistant Professor, L. Brueggeman.

-AGRICULTURE AND FOOD SYSTEMS: Professor, J. Goldberger; Assistant Professor, A. Warner; Teaching Associate Professor, J. D. Baser, H. Henning; Teaching Assistant Professors, H. Henning, T. Wheeler.
+AGRICULTURE AND FOOD SYSTEMS: Professor, J. Goldberger; Assistant Professor, A. Warner; Teaching Associate Professors, J. D. Baser, H. Henning; Teaching Assistant Professors, H. Henning, T. Wheeler.

 ADJUNCT and AFFILIATE FACULTY: R. Abi-Ghanem, K. Altendorf, K. Bair, S. Bramwell, D. Brown, C. Campbell, P. Castiglione, D. Cobos, D. Collins, C. Coyne, K. Garland-Campbell, D. Gelardi, G. Heineck, D. Huggins, B. Irish, M. Islam, D. Jarvis, M. LeTourneau, R. McGee, P. N. Miklas, J. Payumo, C. Pearce, M. Perrigue, N. Qafoku, C. Qualset, C. Reardon, S. Rustgi, B. Sharratt, D. Skinner, C. Steber, J. D. Streubel, H. Tao, M. Warburton, L. Yu.